Automatic indi-allsky backup on external drive (Fritzbox NAS) – Phase 2: Files

 mkdir -p "$NIGHT_DST"

-# Files from DB (only active camera)
+# Files from DB (active camera only)

 IMG_MB="${IMG_MB:-0}"

-# Coolest night
+# Best night so far

 if (( $(echo "$AVG_STARS > $BEST_STARS" | bc -l) )); then